freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to add all permission to other users and known to owner and group
+A script to give all permission to owner, read and execute to group owners and write and execute to others